Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Experiments

-\textbf{Real-world SR adaptation: Synthetic-SR $\rightarrow$ DPED-iPhone.} Table~\ref{tab:performance_dped} highlights adaptation from synthetic SR (RealESRGAN-style~\cite{wang2021realesrgan} degradation on DIV2K~\cite{div2k}) to the real-world DPED-iPhone dataset.
-LEGO improves perceptual metrics significantly—e.g., NIQE drops from 5.47 to 4.30, and MANIQA rises from 0.543 to 0.627—surpassing strong baselines such as DA-CLIP~\cite{luo2023controlling}, StableSR~\cite{wang2024exploiting} and SeeSR~\cite{wu2024seesr}.
-These gains confirm that LEGO effectively adapts models pretrained on synthetic degradations to real-world low-resolution data, without paired labels.
-Visual examples in Figure~\ref{fig:iphone_sr} further demonstrate LEGO's advantage: compared to prior methods, our adapted outputs exhibit more natural textures, reduced artifacts and has fewer hallucinations while preserving semantic content.
-Our human preference study (Figure~\ref{fig:human_eval_reds}) confirms these visual gains, with LEGO overwhelmingly outperforming all leading baselines.
+\textbf{Real-world SR adaptation: Synthetic-SR $\rightarrow$ DPED-iPhone.} Table~\ref{tab:sr_performance_combined} highlights adaptation from synthetic SR (RealESRGAN-style~\cite{wang2021realesrgan} degradation on DIV2K~\cite{div2k}) to the real-world DPED-iPhone dataset.
+GMD improves perceptual metrics significantly—e.g., NIQE drops from 5.47 to 4.30, and MANIQA rises from 0.543 to 0.627—surpassing strong baselines such as DA-CLIP~\cite{luo2023controlling}, StableSR~\cite{wang2024exploiting} and SeeSR~\cite{wu2024seesr}.
+These gains confirm that GMD effectively adapts models pretrained on synthetic degradations to real-world low-resolution data, without paired labels.
+Visual examples in Figure~\ref{fig:iphone_sr} further demonstrate GMD's advantage: compared to prior methods, our adapted outputs exhibit more natural textures, reduced artifacts and has fewer hallucinations while preserving semantic content.
+Our human preference study (Figure~\ref{fig:human_eval_reds}) confirms these visual gains, with GMD overwhelmingly outperforming all leading baselines.

 Due to the page limit, additional visual results across all datasets are available in the supplement.